TimesXY/MARN/README.md

 ***
 ### Dataset: BI2K
-The bronchoscopic dataset comprises 2900 images from 615 cases in the Harbin Medical University Cancer Hospital, which include 1350 normal images and 1550 lesion images.
+The bronchoscopic dataset comprises 2900 images, which include 1350 normal images, 600 benign lesion images, and 950 malignant lesion images.
 For further details, kindly refer to the following paper:

+An accurate prediction for respiratory diseases using deep learning on bronchoscopy diagnosis images.
 PKDN: Prior Knowledge Distillation Network for bronchoscopy diagnosis.
 DOI: https://doi.org/10.1016/j.compbiomed.2023.107486.